2009 Mangalore pub attack: Arrests

-The Karnataka police have picked up Prasad Attavar, the convenor of the Sri Ram Sena, along with Lohith, another member of the outfit.
+The Karnataka Police have picked up Prasad Attavar, the convenor of the Sri Ram Sena, along with Lohith, another member of the outfit.
 Police sources declared that they were hiding ever since the incident in an area called Adyar in Mangalore.
 The police is still looking for another key member of the outfit by the name Dinakar, who had claimed responsibility for the attack.
 The Sri Ram Sena chief Prasad Attavar claimed that these girls are like his sisters and he would not approve of anyone raising their hand on his sisters and this is just a minor incident that has been blown out of proportion.
 The police sources said that there were 40 persons involved in the attack in all and till now they had picked up 19 of them.

 Around 27 people were arrested related to this incident till now.
-The Sri Rama Sena, which has 1,000–1,500 cadre in the coastal Karnataka region, has threatened to carry out a state-wide bandh if Muthalik is not released by 29 January 2009,Thursday evening A pub attack victim has told NDTV that she received threat calls.
+The Sri Rama Sena, which has 1,000–1,500 cadre in the Coastal Karnataka region, has threatened to carry out a state-wide bandh (strike) if Muthalik is not released by 29 January 2009, Thursday evening A pub attack victim has told NDTV that she received threat calls.